 Abram Orlow was born in Potova, Ukraine in 1900.
 His family emigrated to the United States when he was very young, and he spend his early life in Philadelphia, Pennsylvania.
-He graduated from the University of Pennsylvania, and married Lena Ginsburg, a fellow immigrant and University of Pennsylvania graduate.
+He graduated from the University of Pennsylvania, and married Lena Miller, a fellow immigrant and University of Pennsylvania graduate.

 In 1928, Abram and Lena became the founding partners of Orlow and Orlow, a dedicated immigration law practice, and the first of its kind, in Philadelphia.
 In their capacity as advocates for immigrants, Abram and Lena, developed a practice which served to protect the interests of fellow immigrants.

 Abram served as just the second President of the American Immigration Lawyers Association (AILA) in 1948, an organization that he co-founded.
 Lena held the position of President of AILA in 1955, serving as the first female president in the history of the organization.
 Their achievements as pioneers in the field of immigration law were fundamental to offering protection to new Americans.

 James Orlow, the son of Abram and Lena, continued the family tradition of advocacy begun by his parents.
 James was born and raised in Philadelphia, and he graduated with honors from Wharton School, University of Pennsylvania, with a bachelor degree in Economics.
 He went on to attend Harvard Law School where he found his voice as an advocate and legal practitioner.
 Following law school, he served as a Judge Advocate in the U.S. Navy and then the U.S. Naval Reserve.
 James began practicing immigration law exclusively in 1965, and he served as the president of the American Immigration Lawyers Association from 1974-1975.